prafull9758/RTL-design-using-Verilog-with-SKY130-Technology/README.md

 * Netlist is logically same as the RTL Code(Same testbench will align with the design)

 ### Why GLS ?
-* Verify the LOgical Correctness of the design after synthesis.
+* Verify the Logical Correctness of the design after synthesis.
 * Ensuring the Timing of design is met (For this GLS needs to be run with delay annotation)

 ### GLS using iverilog